 Find a school for your child

-Each of the Quaker-informed institutions in England and Northern Ireland offer something different for their students.
+Each of the Quaker-informed institutions in England and Ireland offer something different for their students.
 If you’re considering enrolling your child into one of our schools, we recommend you book a visit.
 The best way to find out if a school is right for you is to see it in action.